-- You may not have your cell phone anywhere in sight during class. - The one exception to my cell phone rule is using your cell phone as a calculator or to look something up online as a part of class participation.
+- The one exception to my cell phone rule is using your cell phone as a calculator or to look something up online as a part of class participation.
 Other than these two exceptions, phones belong in bags. - You may not use your laptop during class for anything other than class-related activities. - Instructors work closely with the Student Success Manager.
 To help provide resources to students who may need it most, I will communicate the names of students who have two consecutive absences, low grades, or any other signs that they may be struggling.
-The Student Success Manager will reach out to these students and help find appropriate resources.
+The Student Success Manager will reach out to these students and help find appropriate resources. - The descriptions and timelines contained in this syllabus are subject to change at the discretion of the Professor.